 Full-Service Brokers:- It They provide all the guidance, research, planning, support, and other required investment services.
 So if you are a beginner in the field of share market then you should go to the Full-Service Brokers.

-It is the process by which physical share certificates of an investor are taken back by the company or registrar and share transfer agent (RTA) and then they destroy it.
-The equivalent number of securities in the electronic form are then credited to the investor’s account with his Depository Participant.
+It is the process by which physical share certificates of an investor are taken back by the company or registrar & share transfer agent (RTA) and then they destroy it.
+The equivalent number of securities in the electronic form is then credited to the investor’s account with his Depository Participant.

 Basically Dematerialization process converts physical share into electronic format.
 The owner of these shares has to open a Demat and trading account with SEBI registered stockbroker to keep the dematerialized shares or to trade them in the share market.

 Procedure for Dematerialisation:

 - First of all, you need a Demat account for dematerialization of shares.
 A Depository Participant/Stockbroker can help you in that.